-But this dressing is a bit older than me -- it has been around, by some accounts, since the 1920s when a chef at the Palace Hotel made his West Coast version of the classic French sauce verte.
-If you grew up out west, you probably remember that Green Goddess was all the rage right about the time Madonna came out with Material Girl and Regan was our commander in chief.
-But, with time, this dressing went the way of shoulder pads and scrunchies and became all but obsolete.
+I'm a California girl through and through and Green Goddess is too, which is why I'm totally partial to it as my go-to Spring dressing.
+But this dressing has been around—by some accounts, since the 1920s when a chef at the Palace Hotel made his West Coast version of the classic French sauce verte.
+Green Goddess was all the rage right about the time Madonna came out with Material Girl, but, with time, this dressing went the way of shoulder pads and became all but obsolete.

 Can be made up to 1 day ahead; store covered in the refrigerator until ready to use.

-To serve, divide lettuce among serving plates, top with beets, radishes, and cucumbers and top with a drizzle of the salad dressing.
+Slice the radishes and carrots into paper thin slices using a very sharp knife or a mandolin.
+To serve, divide lettuce among serving plates, top with radishes, carrots, and pepitas and top with a drizzle of the salad dressing.

 Need help planning your next food-focused trip?
 We specialize in just that!
 Read about our concierge and itinerary planning services, drop us a line at email@example.com, or fill out this survey and we'll get right back to you!